Beyoncé: Public image

 Beyoncé has been described by critics as having sex appeal.
 Writing for Rolling Stone, music journalist Touré noted that she became a "crossover sex symbol" after the release of Dangerously in Love (2003).
-Scholar Adrienne Trier-Bieniek argued that Beyoncé's fair skin, ethnically ambiguous features, and hair are central to her status as a sex symbol and "beauty icon within the [B]lack community".
+Scholar Adrienne Trier-Bieniek argued that Beyoncé's fair skin, ethnically ambiguous features, and hair are central to her status as a sex symbol and "beauty icon within the black community".
 The media often used the term "bootylicious"—a portmanteau of "booty" and "delicious"—in reference to her curvaceous figure; the phrase was popularized by Destiny's Child's 2001 single of the same name.
 In 2004, "bootylicious" was added to the Oxford English Dictionary, defined as "(of a woman) sexually attractive".

-Known for her "diva" persona, Beyoncé has been nicknamed "Queen Bey" (also spelled "Queen B") by the media.
+Known for her "diva" persona, Beyoncé has been nicknamed "Queen Bey" (also spelled "Queen B"), Harmonies by the Hive, or Third Ward Trill by the media.
 Her fanbase is known as the BeyHive, having previously been known as the Beyontourage until 2011.
 The Guardian called them "the most dedicated group of superfans ... on the planet".
 She was named the "World's Most Beautiful Woman" by People and the "Hottest Female Singer of All Time" by Complex in 2012.

 In January 2013, GQ placed Beyoncé on its cover, featuring her atop its "100 Sexiest Women of the 21st Century" list.
 VH1 listed her at number one on its 2013 list of the "100 Sexiest Artists".
 Beyoncé is known for rarely granting interviews, especially to traditional media; she largely stopped participating in conventional press interviews in 2013.
 Active on social media, Beyoncé has over 300 million followers on Instagram; she was the most-followed account on the platform until 2015 and remains one of its most-followed users.

 Beyoncé's lighter skin tone and styling choices have drawn criticism, with some arguing that they may perpetuate Eurocentric beauty standards and contribute to issues of colorism, particularly regarding the underrepresentation of darker-skinned Black women in mainstream media.
 Emmett Price, a professor of music at Northeastern University, wrote in 2007 that he thinks race plays a role in many of these criticisms, saying white celebrities who dress similarly attract fewer comments.
-In 2008, L'Oreal denied accusations of whitening her skin in their Feria hair color advertisements; Beyoncé herself criticized H&M for their proposed "retouching" of promotional images of her in 2013, requesting only "natural pictures be used".
-In 2007, she became the second African American woman to appear on the cover of the Sports Illustrated Swimsuit Issue magazine, and People recognized her as the best-dressed celebrity.
+In 2008, L'Oreal denied accusations of whitening her skin in their Feria hair color advertisements; In 2013, Beyoncé criticized H&M for their proposed "retouching" of promotional images of her, requesting only "natural pictures be used".
+In 2007, she became the second African-American woman to appear on the cover of the Sports Illustrated Swimsuit Issue magazine, and People recognized her as the best-dressed celebrity.